top of page

 For our final outfit design, we took inspiration from the game three-legged race where two people have each of their adjacent legs tied up and they have to hold each other to race against other pairs.

 This design we believe spoke to our concept the most.
 Through our design, we wanted to cherish the love and understanding between two people coming from two different lands and help people realize that boundaries are man-made and that this earth has plenty for everyone if we decide to share.
-Every relationship is and can be a symbiotic relationship, that can benefit everyone including the earth if we are understanding enough: this was the message that we wanted to deliver through our design.
+Every relationship is and can be a symbiotic relationship, that can benefit everyone including the earth if we are understanding enough.

 - Design Process -